 Final Words

-Emiratisation serves as a social policy that guides the future of the United Arab Emirates.
-Through Emiratisation, the nation experiences growth because Emiratis maintain leadership positions while their employment rates increase their skills advance and economic sectors expand.
+Emiratisation is a social policy that determines the future of the United Arab Emirates.
+In Emiratisation, the country has been growing as Emiratis are in leadership positions, even as their rates of employment continue to increase their skills and economic sectors.

-The UAE continues to show its dedication to this initiative because it actively works to establish an economy that serves the entire population through sustainability and inclusion.
+The UAE has remained committed to this initiative since it actively strives to ensure the economy is developed to benefit the whole population through sustainability and inclusivity.